 When you stop a breastfeeding session, your breast will fill with milk for that session.
 To relieve some of the pressure, you can expel some of the milk.
 Use a breast pump to expel some of the milk if the pain grows unbearable.
 Don’t expel it all, however.
 Let your body get used to the fact that you won’t be feeding at that time and it doesn’t need to make as much milk.
 Put a pad in your bra to absorb any milk.
 Let warm water run over the breast if the pain is great.

 Talk with your doctor and your child’s pediatrician as you make the decision to wean.
 He can help you decide the best times for your child to stop.
-He can also give you tips to relieve the pain.
+He can also give you tips to relieve the breast pain after weaning.
 Local breastfeeding agencies can also offer advice.